 7.0 GENERAL CONDITION - A building survey has not been carried out, nor has any inspection been made of any woodwork, services or other parts of the property which were covered, unexposed or inaccessible.
 The report cannot therefore confirm that such parts of the property are free from defect.
 Failure to rectify defects, particularly involving water penetration may result in further and more serious defects arising.
 Where defects exist and where remedial work is necessary, prospective purchasers are advised to seek accurate estimates and costings from appropriate Contractors or Specialists before proceeding with the purchase.
-Generally we will not test or report on boundary walls, fences, outbuildings, radon gas or site contamination.
-At the time of inspection, undertaken for Home Report purposes, the subjects appear to have been adequately maintained for a property of its age and type with a continual ongoing programme of monitoring and maintenance being required u.
-Internally, an incoming purchaser may anti cipate some m odernisation and upgrading to personal tas ste.
-8.0 ESSENTIAL REPAIR WOR property) K (as a conditi ion of any mortgage or, to pr reserve the con dition of the None n recommended: - 9.0 ROADS & FOOTPATHS Understood to be made up and adopted.
-10.0 BUILDINGS INSURANCE (£): 140,000 GROSS EXTERNAL FLOOR AREA 73 Square metres 11.0 should be insured against to the property in its existing do No allowance has been inclu- and no allowance has been your insurers is advised.
-GENERAL REMARKS esign and mate uded for inflatio erials.
-Furnishings and fitting on during the insurance perio is have not bee od or during re- en included. -construction of maintenance or repair have e heen identifie ad the nurchaser should sat isfy themselves s as to the olications of these issues prior isty themselve. s as to the 12.0 VALUATION On the assumption of vacant possession and that the property is unaffected by any adverse planning proposals, onerous burdens, title restrictions or servitude rights.
-It is assumed that all necessary Local Authority consents, which may have been required, have been sought and obtained.
-No investigation of any contamination on, under or within the property has been made as we consider such matters to be outwith the scope of this report.
-All property built prior to the year 2000 may contain asbestos in one or more of its components or fittings.
-It is impossible to identify without a test.
-It is beyond the scope of this inspection to test for asbestos and future occupants should be advised that if they have any concerns then they should ask for a specialist to undertake appropriate tests.
-12.1 Market Value in present condition (£): 170,000 (One Hundred and Sevent y Thousand Po ounds) 12.2 Market Value on completion of essential works (£): - 12.3 Suitable security for normal mortgage purposes?
-Yes 12.4 Date of Valuation: 16/12/2024 Signature: Electronically Signed: 27516 62-44116a66-2104 Surveyor: Ross Carpenter Bsc (Hons) M IRICS Date: 16/12/2024 Paisley - Alli ed Surveyors Scotland Ltd Office: 43 Gauze Street Paisley PA1 1FX Tel: 0141 889 4105 Fax: vevorsscotlan id com
+Generally we will not test or report on boundary walls, fences, outbuildings, radon gas or site contamination. inspection, undertaken for Henneed of a general ongoing pr ering is understood to have b eny of its age a and type.
+The subjects have benefited from f the conservatory.
+Nonethele 8.0 ESSENTIAL REPAIR WOR property) K (as a conditi ion of any mortgage or, to pre serve the cond dition of the None.
+9.0 n recommended: ROADS & FOOTPATHS - Made up and 10.0 BUILDINGS INSURANCE 300,000 GROSS EXTERNAL 121 square Square (£): (Three Hundred Thousand Pounds).
+FLOOR AREA metres. metres should be insured against to the property in its existing de No allowance has been inclu and no allowance has been your insurers is advised. atal destruction esign and mate uded for inflation sum for which the property an on a re-instatement basis as erials.
+Furnishings and fittings on during the insurance period other than on professional fe suming recons have not been d or during re-o struction of n included. construction 11.0 GENERAL REMARKS formation of the been carried of the been carr ave been undertaken to form the rear single storey flat roof out well in excess of 20 years ence of any local authority doe extension whice ago.
+Nonethe ch from the limitations of our i nspection appe ears to have documentatio e conservatory has also beer n in relation to this work shoun n or the formation of the cons tions. ıld ideally be p rovided however, if none is fo orthcoming in re elation to the of maintenance or repair have plications of these issues prio sfy themselves as to the 12.0 adverse planning proposals all necessary Local Authorit obtained.
+No investigation of we consider such matters to 2000 may contain asbestos without a test.
+It is beyond to , onerous burd y consents, wh f any contamir b be outwith the in one or more he scope of thi possession and that the pro- lens, title restrictions or servit nich may have been required, nation on, under or within the e scope of this report.
+All pro- e of its components or fittings s inspection to test for asbest ncerns then they should ask ude rights.
+It is have been so property has b perty built prior .
+It is impossible tos and future assumed that ught and een made as to the year le to identify occupants 12.1 Market Value in present condition (£): 350,000 (Three Hundred and Fifty TI nousand Poun ds)

+12.2 Market Value on completion of essential works (£): - 12.3 Suitable security for normal mortgage purposes?
+Yes 12.4 12.4 Date of Valuation: 12/05/2025 Signature: Electronically Signed: 2867 05-44116a66-2104 Surveyor: Surveyor: Ross Carpenter Bsc (Hons) MRICS Date: 13/05/2025 13/05/2025 Paisley - All ied Surveyors Scotland Ltd Office: 43 Gauze Street Paisley PA1 1EX Tel: 0141 889 4105 Fax: email: paisley@al - eyorsscotla nd.com energy report energy report on: